Skip to main contentSkip to navigationSkip to search

 • Module 2 – percentage reduction of the unit cost (separate meter needed): in this module, you receive a 60 % reduction in the unit cost for the electricity used by the controllable consumer appliance (= network charge).
 As the unit cost reduction only applies to the controllable consumer appliance, you are required to install a second meter.
 The second meter can be requested when you report the controllable consumer appliance via the customer portal.
 Please note that you may incur additional costs on top of those for the installation of the new meter (e.g. alteration of the meter cabinet).
 This module can be combined with the tax exemption for electricity used in heating (CHP and offshore contribution, exemption from contributions as per the Energy Funding Act (Energiefinanzierungsgesetz - EnFG)) and could thus in many cases be particularly suitable for heat pumps.

-• Module 3 (to be introduced in future): from 2025, time-variable network charges will be offered.
+• Module 3: from 01.04.2025, time-variable network charges will be offered.
 We will set various price levels within the day, reflecting the typical load on the grid.
 Connected consumers should, in this way, be incentivised by lower charges to move consumption to times of day when the load on the grid is low.
 From 2025, Module 3 will only be selectable as a supplementary module to Module 1; no combination with Module 2 is currently planned.

 How is the flat-rate reduction worked out in Module 1?